Multiple Testing under High-dimensional Dynamic Factor Model: Methodology

-Nevertheless, there are some difficulties on using the normal calibration.
-Firstly, the long run variance is difficult to estimate because it involves selecting an appropriate bandwidth \citep{lobato2001testing}.
-Secondly, the accuracy of a multiple testing procedure based on normal calibration critically depends on the skewness of the observation and the diverging rate of $p$ relatively to the sample size $n$ \citep{Fan_2007, Delaigle_2011}.
-The first order inaccuracy of the normal calibration due to the skewness can be removed via bootstrap methods \citep{liu2014phase}.
-Accordingly, the number of tests $p$ is allowed to diverge faster and better error rate can be achieved when the population distributions are skewed.
-However, the computational burden for conducting bootstrap method is heavy especially when the number of hypotheses is large.
-To balance the computational issue and robustness, \cite{zou2020new} propose a sample-splitting method to construct a series of new ranking statistics with symmetry properties and use the symmetry properties to approximate the number of false rejections in a nonparametric fashion.
-The proposed procedure is computationally efficient since it only employs single-split of the data.
-In their simulation studies, this method is shown to be robust against nonnormal distributions with finite moments (e.g., $t$ and chi-squared distributions).
-However, the sample-splitting strategy and the theory on FDR control in \cite{zou2020new} critically depend on the independence assumption, which is violated under dynamic factor models.
+However, there are some difficulties in using normal calibration.
+First, long-run variance is difficult to estimate because it involves selecting an appropriate bandwidth \citep{lobato2001testing}.
+Second, the accuracy of a multiple testing procedure based on normal calibration depends critically on the skewness of the observation and the diverging rate of $p$ relative to the sample size $n$ \citep{Fan_2007, Delaigle_2011}.
+The first-order inaccuracy of normal calibration due to skewness can be removed via bootstrapping \citep{liu2014phase}.
+Accordingly, the number of tests $p$ can diverge faster and a better error rate can be achieved when the population distributions are skewed.
+However, the computational burden required for bootstrapping is heavy, especially when the number of hypotheses is large.
+To balance this computational issue and robustness, \cite{zou2020new} propose a sample-splitting method to construct a series of new ranking statistics with symmetry properties and use these properties to approximate the number of false rejections nonparametrically.
+The proposed procedure is computationally efficient, as it uses only one split of the data.
+In their simulation studies, this method is shown to be robust to nonnormal distributions with finite moments (e.g., $t$ and chi-square distributions).
+However, the sample-splitting strategy and FDR control theory in \cite{zou2020new} critically depend on the independence assumption, which is violated in dynamic factor models.